pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

  that are delegated to specific controllers with specific views.

 Custom Routes come fourth in the route processing priority.

+Custom routes are an alternative to Symfony's routing functionalities and give you a bit more flexibility, but you can still use [Symfony's routing capabilities](http://symfony.com/doc/current/routing.html) (eg. @Route() annotation, `routing.yml`, ...) in parallel to Pimcore Custom Routes.

 ## Configuring Custom Routes